Futures rise after Fed-induced rout

 At 6:36 a.m.
 ET, Dow e-minis were up 192 points, or 0.58%, S&P 500 e-minis were up 18 points, or 0.43%, and Nasdaq 100 e-minis were up 62.25 points, or 0.44%.

-Crypto stocks including miners Riot Blockchain (RIOT.O), Marathon Patent Group (MARA.O) and crypto exchange Coinbase Global (COIN.O) dropped between 3.0% and 7.7% on China's expanding crackdown on bitcoin mining. read more
+Crypto stocks including miners Riot Blockchain, Marathon Patent Group and crypto exchange Coinbase Global dropped between 3.0% and 7.7% on China’s expanding crackdown on bitcoin mining.

 Our Standards: The Thomson Reuters Trust Principles.